jamesa08/MIDIAnimatorDocs/docs/source/api/blender_utils.md

     :param data_path: the data path to set the interpolation on.
 If not specified, the interpolation will be set on all FCurve channels.
     :rtype: None

-.. py:function:: setKeyframeHandleType(obj: bpy.types.Object, handleType, data_path=None):
+.. py:function:: setKeyframeHandleType(obj: bpy.types.Object, handleType, data_path=None) -> None:

     Sets the handle type of the last keyframe on an object (:class:`bpy.types.Object`).